 The Headquarters of the Operations Command, in order to plan, conduct and follow the Operations is structured in the following way:

-Based on the Special Operations Section (J3B) of the Operations Command (MOPS in Spanish) and directly dependent on the CMOPS, the Special Operations Coordinator (NCOE in Spanish) was created.
-As NCOE was under the command of CMOPS, it serves as a transformation body from J3B to MCOE.
-The Spanish Joint Special Operations Command has the responsibility and capacity of performing the planning, conducting and monitoring of all the tasks related to Special Operations; thus, facilitating the integration of capacities and interoperability of the Special Operations Groups from the Spanish Army, the Spanish Navy and the Spanish Air Force.
-By ensuring the achievement of the above, it will also lead the joint special operations exercises and it will act as consultant of JEMAD and CMOPS in special operations issues.
+The origin of the Special Operations Coordinator (NCOE in spanish) was based on the Special Operations Section (J3B) of the Operations Command (MOPS in Spanish) and directly dependent on the CMOPS.
+As NCOE was under the command of CMOPS, it was configured as a transformation body from J3B to MCOE.
+The Spanish Joint Special Operations Command has the responsibility and capacity of planning, conducting and monitoring all the tasks related to Special Operations; thus, facilitating the integration of capacities and interoperability of the Special Operations Groups from the Spanish Army, the Spanish Navy and the Spanish Air Force.
+By ensuring the achievement of the above, it will also lead the joint special operations exercises and it will act as consultant body of JEMAD and CMOPS in special operations issues.
 Moreover, it will be the national representative in all matters relating to Joint Special Operations.

-The Studies Unit is the immediate support organ to CMOPS, in charge of carrying out the study and assessment tasks ordered by CMOPS.
-One of its main tasks is supporting the CMOPS in the preparation and coordination of the activities in which it takes part, such as the visit to the contingents in the Operations Area, presentations, conferences, wording preparation for major events, articles, interviews, conferences, work meetings, letter writing, etc. Another fundamental task is to keep the CMOPS permanently informed about the most relevant documentation for MOPS entry and exit.
+The Studies Unit is the immediate support body to CMOPS, it is in charge of carrying out the study and assessment tasks ordered by CMOPS.
+One of its main tasks is supporting the CMOPS in the preparation and coordination of the activities in which it takes part, such as the visit to the contingents in the Operations Area, presentations, conferences, major events, articles, interviews, conferences, work meetings, letter writing, etc. Another fundamental task is to keep the CMOPS permanently informed about the most relevant documentation for MOPS.